fblanqui/hol-light/README_XPORT.md

 On `hol.ml` until `arith.ml` (by commenting from `loads "wf.ml"` to the end):
 - generation time for dk: 1m52s, 395 Mo
 - checking time with dk check: 1m12s
+- checking time with kocheck -j 7: 50s
 - generation time for lp: 1m08s, 217 Mo
 - checking time with lambdapi: 5m46s